petershin/liferay-learn/docs/dxp/latest/en/site-building/site-settings/managing-site-urls/setting-up-redirects-and-404-tracking/using-pattern-redirects.md

 {bdg-secondary}`Available 7.4 U48+/GA48+`

 Pattern redirects use regular expressions to define patterns for multiple source URLs and their replacements.
-For this reason, they are best used when you have large groups of URLs to map to new URLs.
-You can create bulk redirects in a web server like Nginx or Apache, but since Liferay provides this out of the box, you can set up pattern redirects directly in Liferay.
+Consequently, they are best used when you have large groups of URLs to map to new URLs.
+You can create bulk redirects in a web server like Nginx or Apache, but since this is an out-of-the-box feature, you can set up pattern redirects directly in Liferay.

 ```{important}
 Because Liferay interprets redirect patterns as friendly URLs based on the current site's friendly URL, you cannot use redirect patterns with non-friendly URLs (e.g., virtual host names, port numbers) or redirect to pages outside of the current site.